Epitech/dump/CONTRIBUTING.md

 * Push your branch to Gitlab:

     ```shell
-    git push origin my-fix-branch
+    git push --set-upstream origin my-fix-branch
     ```

-In Gitlab, send a merge request to `master`.
+In Gitlab, send a merge request to `master` accross forks.
 If we suggest changes, then:

 * Make the required updates.